-The VAHS New Researchers are planning numerous events for the 2012/2013 academic year.
+The VAHS New Researchers are currently planning a number of events for the 2013/14 academic year.
 These will include workshops and ‘Shut Up and Write’ meet-ups for the new VAHS writing group.
-Our next Shut Up and Write session will be held in the Bloomsbury coffee House on Wednesday 5th June from 12:00 to 16:00.
+Keep an eye on the website for details of the next Shut Up and Write session.

 New Researchers have always been encouraged to share their work at in VAHS seminars.
 These seminars have been on topics ranging from religious and medical charity to student volunteers in interwar Romania.
 Since 2009 these seminars have been recorded, you can listen to these and find a list of older seminars by new researchers here.

 The first VAHS New Researchers conference panel took place at the 2012 History Lab Conference.
 George Campbell Gosling, Sarah Flew and Chris Moores each gave papers addressing the theme of ‘agency’ in different areas of voluntary action history.
 You can read the panel abstracts here.